 5. Limitations of Liability

-5.2 SHL’s total aggregate liability arising out of or in connection with the performance or contemplated performance under the applicable Order (whether for tort (including negligence), breach of contract, breach of statutory duty or otherwise) shall in no event exceed the price paid or payable by Company to SHL or its Affiliates under such Order within the 12 month period preceding the event giving rise to Company’s claim.
+5.2 Each Party’s total aggregate liability arising out of or in connection with the performance or contemplated performance under the applicable Order (whether for tort (including negligence), breach of contract, breach of statutory duty or otherwise) shall in no event exceed the price paid or payable by Company to SHL or its Affiliates under such Order within the 12 month period preceding the event giving rise to a claim.

-5.3 Nothing contained in the Agreement shall exclude or limit either party’s liability for: (i) death or personal injury caused by its or its Affiliate’s negligence; (ii) fraud or fraudulent misrepresentation; (iii) any infringement or misappropriation of either party’s or a third party’s Intellectual Property Rights; or (iv) any other matter for which it would be prohibited by applicable law to limit or exclude or attempt to limit or exclude liability.
+5.3 Nothing contained in the Agreement shall exclude or limit either party’s liability for: (i) death or personal injury caused by its or its Affiliate’s negligence; (ii) fraud or fraudulent misrepresentation; (iii) any infringement or misappropriation of either party’s or a third party’s Intellectual Property Rights; (iv) breach of applicable data protection laws or confidentiality obligations (but subject always to clause 5.1); or (v) any other matter for which it would be prohibited by applicable law to limit or exclude or attempt to limit or exclude liability.
 In all such cases a party’s liability shall be limited to the greatest extent allowed by applicable law.